The Churches of Britain and Ireland

 Bere Regis, St. John the Baptist.
 SY 8474 9476. © Bill Henderson.
 Another view, the interior, and a charming C15 roof carving.
 The story of the Turberville family, commemorated in the Turberville window, is famous as the inspiration for Hardy's "Tess of the D'Urbervilles".
 The wealthy Turberville family lived in Bere Regis.
 All © Roger Hopkins.
 Another view, and a close up of the ceiling, both

 © Christopher Skottowe (1978).
 Link.
 Grade I listed.
+The war memorial in the churchyard is listed at grade II.
 A Congregational Chapel stands on Butt Lane at SY 8458 9509.
-It pre-dates a map of 1902, and was seen by Streetview in 2010.
+A map of 1887 shows a Mission Hall on the same site - this is possibly unrelated, as the church website history dates the church to 1893, when an existing schoolroom was converted.
+It was seen by Streetview in 2010.
 Link.
+The source just mentioned also discusses Drax Hall as an earlier chapel.
+It still stands on North Street, used as the village hall, and was seen by Streetview in 2023.
 The village also had a Methodist Chapel, marked on older maps as Wesleyan.
 The National Archives reference documents pertaining to it for the years 1864-1964.
 A house now stands on the site, seen here by Streetview in 2010.
 SY 8468 9482.

 Blandford Forum.